fantasticdonkey/rIoT/readme.rst

 - Semtech SX127X LoRa transceiver (SPI)
 - Nordic Semiconductor nRF24L01+ transceiver (SPI)

-In short, trackers periodically take GPS readings and broadcasts these out via LoRa (LoRaWAN) and 2.4 GHz radio.
+In short, trackers periodically take GPS readings and broadcasts these out via LoRa (LoRaWAN) and 2.4 GHz radio (nRF).
 For the remainder of the time, they will remain in deep sleep.

 Trackers need to be small, lightweight and last over a day (ideally multiple) on a single battery charge.
 They also need to have zero dependencies on the remainder of the project.